Notes on Theory of Distributed Systems: Consistency properties

-Mostly we will ask any implementations we consider to be linearizable.
+Linearizability has the useful property of being composable, in the sense that if $H|A$ is linearizable for any particular object $A$, then $H$ is linearizable.
+Sequential consistency does not generally have this property.
+For this reason, we will usually ask any implementations we consider to be linearizable.
 However, both linearizability and sequential consistency are much stronger than the consistency conditions provided by real multiprocessors.
-For some examples of weaker memory consistency rules, a good place to start might be the dissertation of Jalal Y. Kawash~\cite{Kawash2000}.
+For some examples of weaker memory consistency rules, a good place to start might be the dissertation of Kawash~\cite{Kawash2000}.